Reviewed by Katelyn Hagerty, FNP

 Called a therapeutic alliance, this relationship involves the two of you working together to reach your goals.

-There are ways to get the most out of each session.
+There are ways to get the most out of each therapy session.
 They include:

 It can be difficult to talk through some issues with your therapist no matter how objective and nonjudgmental they are.
 It’s important to remain active and engaged to get the most out of each session.